-By the 18th century, the materials used to make mattresses were improving from straw, hay or down in an attempt to stop attracting bed bugs and vermin.
+By the 18th century, the materials used were improving from straw, hay or down in an attempt to stop attracting bed bugs and vermin.
 Instead, mattresses began to be made from coconut fibre, wool, or horsehair and were wrapped up in either linen or cotton covers.
 During this time, buttons or turfing were also used to tie the cover together.

 During the mid-19th century, innerspring mattresses were invented.
-So, by the end of the 19th century, mattresses were made from natural materials such as coconut fibre, wool, or horsehair, as well as metal coils to provide better support and comfort.
+So, by the end of the 19th century, they were made from natural materials such as coconut fibre, wool, or horsehair, as well as metal coils to provide better support and comfort.